 What changes?
 The underlying value.

-Switch it up: Understanding value binary changes in storytelling
+Switch it up: Understanding the ‘story switch’ in storytelling

 By value I mean the fundamental state of the situation, which can change in either a negative or positive way.